 To qualify for Military Diversion, a person must meet several criteria.
 In addition to being a former or current member of the military who is only charged with a misdemeanor, he or she must also be suffering from trauma related to service, consents to waive rights for a speedy trial and must not have utilized Military Diversion for another case.
 Examples of service-related trauma include post-traumatic stress disorder, mental illness, substance abuse, traumatic brain injury, sexual trauma and more.

 This process for securing a Military Diversion is time sensitive, so defendants should be sure to file as early in the process as possible.
 After filing, all planned court dates will be vacated.
 If approved, he or she must adhere to specific conditions relevant to the situation.
 This could include receiving treatment for between 12 and 24 months or undergoing random alcohol and drug testing.
 Counseling for mental health issues, substance abuse and PTSD are other examples of possible conditions.

 There is no guarantee that filing for Military Diversion will yield favorable results.
 Even those who qualify might mistakenly miss a deadline or undergo an assessment with the incorrect entity.
-For these reasons, service members and veterans who are facing misdemeanor charges should consider speaking with an experienced California attorney.
+For these reasons, service members and veterans who are facing misdemeanor charges should consider speaking with an experienced San Diego criminal defense attorney.
 Doing so can not only provide clarity on these complicated matters, but can also ensure that defendants’ rights are upheld throughout the process.